 The Government has centralized some of its administrative activities for efficiency, cost-effectiveness purposes and economic delivery of programs to the public.
 As a result, the Government uses central agencies and common service organizations so that one department performs services for all other departments and agencies without charge.
-The costs of these services, such as the payroll and cheque issuance services provided by Public Services and Procurement Canada are not included in SIRC's Statement of Operations and Departmental Net Financial Position.
-The costs of information technology infrastructure services provided by Shared Services Canada, following the transfer of responsibilities in November 2011 are also not included in SIRC's Statement of Operations and Departmental Net Financial Position.
+The costs of these services, such as the payroll and cheque issuance services provided by Public Services and Procurement Canada and the costs of information technology infrastructure services are provided by Shared Services Canada, following the transfer of responsibilities in November 2011 and are not included in SIRC's Statement of Operations and Departmental Net Financial Position.